Do you want to go from Dhaka to Sylhet by bus? Find out our experiences below!

 Where did we buy our ticket from Dhaka to Sylhet?

 As we intended to take a train from Dhaka to Sylhet we stayed close to the train station in Hotel Shalimar Int’l.
 In the 100 meters between our hotel and the train station, there were more than a dozen ticket offices all lined up.
 As the Shyamoli buses had the best review scores online we entered their office.
-As you can see in the picture below they don’t even have their company name on their office.
+As you can see in the picture above they don’t even have their company name on their office.
 Good thing they have pictures…

 Ticket price from Dhaka to Sylhet